Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

-Note: Ethyl alchohol, or any alternate solvent, should be spot-checked on an unrecorded section of the audio tape being treated before proceeding.
-Test should confirm that the solvent will not alter its back-coat, base or emulsion layer.
+Note: Ethyl alchohol, or any alternate solvent, should be spot-checked on an unrecorded section of the audio tape being treated before proceeding; the spot-check should confirm that the solvent will not alter its back-coat, base or emulsion layer.

 ---